 Our team of recruitment consultants have expert knowledge of the procurement, logistics and supply chain sectors and we work closely with clients and candidates to find the best talent for every vacancy.

-Based in Dartford, Cast UK's client is looking to strengthen its team with the recruitment of an experienced General Manager.
+Based in Manchester, Cast UK's client is looking to strengthen its warehouse team with the recruitment of an experienced Warehouse Shift Supervisor.

-Our client, who is a growing Logistics business, are looking to recruit a Stock Controller for their growing operation based in Manchester.
+Our client is a fast-paced, high-volume logistics business, and are looking to recruit a Head of Franchise Development for their Business in Amsterdam.